Frequently Asked Questions

 - Inter district, or out-of-district, transfers are transfers from outside the district, meaning that students do not reside within the Belton ISD boundaries.

 When can I request a transfer for my child?

-- Intradistrict transfers to the 2020-2021 school year will be considered first.
+- Secondary Intra district transfers to the 2020-2021 school year will be considered first.
 Middle school transfer requests dates will be processed October 28 - November 15, 2019.
 Early high school transfer requests were from September 17 - October 5, 2019 for 8th and 9th grade.
-Elementary school transfer request dates for 2020-2021 are TBD.
+Elementary intradistrict school transfer request dates for 2020-2021 are March 3 - May 5.